felangel/bloc/docs/flutterweathertutorial.md

   test: ^1.16.4
 ```

-### Creating Our Weather Repository Models
+### Weather Repository Models

-Update your directory structure to look like this.
-We will be creating a new `weather.dart` models file to contain only data we want to store, and another `models.dart` barrel file.
+> We will be creating a new `weather.dart` file to expose a domain-specific weather model.
+This model will contain only data relevant to our business cases -- in other words it should be completely decoupled from the API client and raw data format.
+As usual, we will also create a `models.dart` barrel file.

 ```
 flutter_weather